pingcap/docs-dm/en/migrate-from-mysql-aurora.md

 ### DM nodes deployment

 As the hub of data migration, DM needs to connect to the upstream Aurora cluster and the downstream TiDB cluster.
 Therefore, you need to use the MySQL client to check whether the nodes in which DM is to be deployed can connect to the upstream and downstream.
-In addition, for software and hardware requirements for DM deployments, see [DM Cluster Software and Hardware Recommendations](hardware-and-software-requirements.md).
+In addition, for details of DM requirements on hardware, software, and the node number, see [DM Cluster Software and Hardware Recommendations](hardware-and-software-requirements.md).

 ### Aurora

 DM relies on the `ROW`-formatted binlog for incremental replication.
 See [Enable binary for an Aurora Cluster](https://aws.amazon.com/premiumsupport/knowledge-center/enable-binary-logging-aurora/?nc1=h_ls) for the configuration instruction.

-To migrate data based on GTID, set both `gtid-mode` and `enforce_gtid_consistency` to `ON`.
-See [Configuring GTID-Based Replication for an Aurora MySQL Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-replication-gtid.html#mysql-replication-gtid.configuring-aurora) for details.
+If GTID is enabled in Aurora, you can migrate data based on GTID.
+For how to enable it, see [Configuring GTID-Based Replication for an Aurora MySQL Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-replication-gtid.html#mysql-replication-gtid.configuring-aurora).
+To migrate data based on GTID, you need to set `enable-gtid` to `true` in the configuration file of data source in [step 3](#step-3-configure-the-data-source).

 > **Note:**
 >
-> GTID-based data migration requires MySQL 5.7 (Aurora 2.04) version or later.
+> + GTID-based data migration requires MySQL 5.7 (Aurora 2.04) version or later.

-In addition to the Aurora-specific configuration above, the upstream database must meet other requirements for migrating from MySQL.
-See [Checking Items](precheck.md#checking-items).
+> + In addition to the Aurora-specific configuration above, the upstream database must meet other requirements for migrating from MySQL, such as table schemas, character sets, and privileges.
+See [Checking Items](precheck.md#checking-items) for details.

 ## Step 2: Deploy the DM cluster